froala/django-froala-editor/README.md

 ### Other Settings

+`USE_FROALA_EDITOR` - default True
-Using `USE_FROALA_EDITOR = False` in your Django settings disables Froala editor and uses a TextArea instead.
+ If set to Falsein your Django settings disables Froala editor and uses a TextArea instead.

+`FROALA_STORAGE_BACKEND`
+This allows for the storage used for uploaded images and files to be changed through settings.
+If nothing is provided it uses default_storage, otherwise it uses this backend.
+Using this you can specify a different storage backend like S3 only for Froala.

+`FROALA_JS_COOKIE` - default False.
+If set to True, it assumes [js-cookie](https://github.com/js-cookie/js-cookie) is installed and included to get the CSRF token using js-cookie.

 ### Release